Violation of the Finner inequality in the four-output triangle network: Polygon inflations

 \section{Polygon inflations}

 The inflation technique consists in inflating the network in order to constrain the correlations in the original network.
-Depending on the type of constraints one add on the inflated network, it is possible to constrain local, quantum or NSI correlations.
+Depending on the type of constraints one adds on the inflated network, it is possible to constrain local, quantum or NSI correlations.

 We consider a polygon inflation.
 To the best of our knowledge, this is the only useful NSI inflation for the triangle network.
-By supposing that all sources are equal, it is possible to consider every polygon, starting from the triangle, see Fig.~\ref{fig:scheme_inflation}, where the vertices represent the parties, and the edges showing where the sources distribute correlations.
-The first level of the inflation have the shape of a square, with an additional source and a fourth party.
-The procedure can be continued for an arbitrary large number of sources and parties.
+By supposing that all sources are equal, it is possible to consider every polygon, starting from the triangle, see Fig.~\ref{fig:scheme_inflation}, where the vertices represent the parties, and the edges show where the sources distribute correlations.
+The first level of the inflation has the shape of a square, with an additional source and a fourth party.
+The procedure can be continued for an arbitrarily large number of sources and parties.

 For each level of the inflation, new constraints can be added using the no-signalling condition, see appendix~\ref{details_on_correlators}.
-The two-party correlator $E_2$ that appears in the original triangle network as well as in every inflated network can then be constraint.
-This polygon inflation technique does not allow one to constrain the other correlator of the triangle, the three-party correlator in a loop $E_3^o$, since no such loop exist in the other polygons.
+The two-party correlator $E_2$ that appears in the original triangle network as well as in every inflated network can then be constrained.
+This polygon inflation technique does not allow one to constrain the other correlator of the triangle, the three-party correlator in a loop $E_3^o$, since no such loop exists in the other polygons.